A Little About Us

 Josh smiled for the first time in weeks, and it was that powerful moment, a “little wish,” that launched our mission to bring “little wishes” to other hospitalized children fighting big battles.

 A few days later, Josh passed away.
-Fall 2022 marked 20 years since Josh began a beautiful ripple of 26,000 moments of joy and counting.
+Fall 2022 marked 20 years since Josh began a beautiful ripple of moments of joy.

 Laura Euphrat and Joanne Davantes, two of Josh’s nurses, founded Little Wishes in Josh’s memory.
 In 2003, Little Wishes was established as a 501(C)(3) nonprofit organization.